FossilBlade/Qantas_Monitor/README.md

 4. this script is just a quick implmentation and requires certain enhancements to be productipon ready.

 5. Script will also implement multi-threading/processes to scrap the data to speed up the process.

+TO_DO:
+- Job Id Screenshots
+- Logging job id, date and,route based
+- config files